Learn About The Law

 (1) Self-induced intoxication is prohibited as a defense to any offense, except as specifically provided in this section.

-(2) Evidence of the nonself-induced or pathological intoxication of the defendant shall be admissible to prove or negative the conduct alleged or the state of mind sufficient to establish an element of the offense.
-Evidence of self-induced intoxication of the defendant is admissible to prove or negative conduct or to prove state of mind sufficient to establish an element of an offense.
-Evidence of self-induced intoxication of the defendant is not admissible to negative the state of mind sufficient to establish an element of the offense.
+(2) Evidence of the intoxication of the defendant that is not self-induced intoxication or that is pathological intoxication shall be admissible to prove or disprove the conduct alleged or the state of mind sufficient to establish an element of the offense.
+Evidence of self-induced intoxication of the defendant is admissible to prove or disprove conduct or to prove the state of mind sufficient to establish an element of an offense.
+Evidence of self-induced intoxication of the defendant is not admissible to disprove the state of mind sufficient to establish an element of the offense.

 (3) Intoxication does not, in itself, constitute a physical or mental disease, disorder, or defect within the meaning of section 704-400.